jwflory/django-rit-grasa/docs/dev/howto-setup-dev-environment.md

 These commands may require `sudo` depending on your operating system and installation option.

-#### Build and run in one go

-You can merge the above two commands into one step:

-`docker-compose up --build`

 #### Run docker-compose in detached mode

 Detached mode disables an output stream to your terminal.